How 2021 has taught a TAC church to transform missions

 By Lindsay Peyton

 FUMC Grand Saline was prepared to become a shelter during the winter storm.
 When no one arrived, however, church members saw an opportunity to begin a new conversation.
-The congregation has a heart for outreach – and continually seeks ways to do more and serve better, even in the midst of the pandemic.
+The congregation has a heart for outreach – and continually seeks ways do more and serve better, even in the midst of the pandemic.

-Members of FUMC, Grand Saline contacted their Pastor Susan Smith when forecasts began reporting an Arctic blast was on its way.
+Members of FUMC, Grand Saline contacted their Pastor Susan Smith when forecasts began reporting an Arctic blast on its way.
 “They saw there was a need to help people, and they asked, ‘Can we open?’” she recalled.
 “I texted my leadership and was thrilled when they said yes.”